ALL

 Myth: People can predict if a coin toss is going to come up heads or tails.

 Fact: Each flip of the coin is an independent event.
 It doesn't matter what came up in the previous flips.
-The chance of heads or tails coming up in a single flip is 50%, no matter how many times you flip the coin.
+The chance of getting heads or tails is the same in a single flip, no matter how many times you flip the coin.

 Myth: There are systems that make it easier to predict winning lottery numbers.